j-mnr/gophergo.dev/content/basics/concurrency/23-goroutine.md

    😘
 4. This 👉 **concurrency** 👈 is _literally_ what a goroutine does

 You know what asynchronicity actually does?
-Create {{< anchor-new-window "caller-side ambiguity" "https://youtu.be/5zXAHh5tJqQ?t=421" >}} 😑 (Great talk by Bryan C. Mills, definitely give it a watch!👍) and that's why it should be avoided like the plague 🤢 At least in Go.
+Create [caller-side ambiguity](https://youtu.be/5zXAHh5tJqQ?t=421) 😑 (Great talk by Bryan C.
+Mills, definitely give it a watch!👍) and that's why it should be avoided like the plague 🤢 At least in Go.
 Other languages have to use it because they have no choice 🤷 they have nothing better.
 The benefits above apply to their language.
 Go does have something better -- goroutines.

 This is not to say Go doesn't have asynchronous programming.
 The word asynchronous and concurrent are very similar.
 It's just good to know there's a